mitoc/website/_pages/about/get-reimbursed.md

 {% template panel.html title: "Travel/gas - with MIT certificates" id: "travel-cert" %}

   Ensure you have access to [Concur](http://concur.mit.edu/).
-If travel did not involve any personal vehicle mileage:

-  0. Get approved by the MITOC Bursar **at least 2 weeks** before your trip.
-  1. Fill out the report using the MITOC cost object/account: 2720209.
+  1. Create and fill out a report using the MITOC cost object/account: 2720209.
 Attach copies of all receipts, but DO NOT SUBMIT YET.
+For personal vehicle mileage, include a Google Maps printout of the route for mileage (gas receipts are not accepted).
   2. Generate a _Detailed Report with Allocation Summary_ from the Print/Email dropdown and send to [mitoc-trez@mit.edu](mailto:mitoc-trez@mit.edu).
   3. Treasurer will reply with a signed approval form, which should then be attached to Concur report and submitted.

-  Personal mileage can be reimbursed using Concur, however, that reimbursement rate is determined by MIT (~$0.655/mi).
-Email [mitoc-trez@mit.edu](mailto:mitoc-trez@mit.edu) before requesting reimbursement for personal mileage to ensure correct rate is used.
+  Personal mileage can be reimbursed using Concur, however, that reimbursement rate is determined by the [IRS standard mileage ](https://www.irs.gov/tax-professionals/standard-mileage-rates).

 {% endtemplate %}

 {% template panel.html title: "Travel/gas - no MIT certificates" id: "travel-nocert" %}

-  If you do not have access to the [Concur reporting tool](http://concur.mit.edu/), you must fill out a [travel voucher](http://studentlife.mit.edu/sites/default/files/Travel%20Voucher.pdf) and send to [mitoc-trez@mit.edu](mailto:mitoc-trez@mit.edu).
-Unlike other reimbursements, HARD COPIES OF RECEIPTS ARE REQUIRED!!!
-For personal vehicle mileage, include a Google Maps printout of the route for mileage.
+  If you do not have access to the [Concur reporting tool](http://concur.mit.edu/), you must fill out a [travel voucher](http://studentlife.mit.edu/sites/default/files/Travel%20Voucher.pdf) and send to [mitoc-trez@mit.edu](mailto:mitoc-trez@mit.edu), with all receipts attached.
+For personal vehicle mileage, include a Google Maps printout of the route for mileage (gas receipts are not accepted).

 {% endtemplate %}